-Japan conducts stock assessments for the Pacific stock and the East China Sea stock of blue mackerel (BM) using tuned virtual population analysis (VPA) and MSY-based reference points

-(Yukami et al. 2019a, Hayashi et al. 2019).
-Only the Pacific stock is distributed as far as the NPFC Convention Area.
-The most recent stock assessment in Japan included foreign catches from China and Russia, with some assumptions on species composition and age composition of mackerel (Fig. 1a).
-Estimated recruitment, biomass, and spawning stock biomass (SSB) have declined dramatically since the 2010s (Fig. 1b).
-Japan uses a Ricker stock-recruitment relationship.
-In the last two years (2020-2021), SSB was estimated to be lower than SSBmsy and F was higher than Fmsy (Fig. 1d).
+Japan conducts stock assessments on the Pacific stock and the East China Sea stock of blue mackerel (BM) using tuned virtual population analysis (VPA) and MSY-based reference points (Yukami et al. 2019a, Hayashi et al. 2019).
+Only the Pacific stock is distributed in the NPFC convention area.
+The latest stock assessment in Japan included overseas catch from China under a few assumptions on the compositions of mackerel species and ages (Fig. 1a).
+The Russian catch was excluded from the stock assessment, as there was no blue mackerel catch reported by Russia.
+Estimated recruitment, biomass, and spawning stock biomass (SSB) drastically decreased since the 2010s (Fig. 1b).
+A Ricker-type stock-recruitment curve was applied.
+In the most recent year (2022), spawning stock biomass (SSB) was estimated lower than SSBmsy and F was higher than Fmsy (Fig. 1d).

-Figure 1: Summary of the stock assessment for the Pacific BM stock by Japan (Yukami et al. 2023). (a) Time series of catch number by age. (b) Estimated biomass, SSB, and recruitment. (c) Stock-recruitment relationship. (d) Kobe plot.
+Figure 1: Summary of the stock assessment for the Pacific stock of BM in Japan (Kamimura et al. 2024). (a) Time series of catch number by age. (b) Estimated biomass, SSB, and recruitment. (c) Stock-recruitment relationship. (d) Kobe plot.